Evangelical Beliefs On Alcohol And Drug Addiction And Rehab

 “So, if you think you are standing firm, be careful that you don’t fall!” – 1 Corinthians 10:12

 11. We sought through prayer and meditation to improve our conscious contact with God, praying only for knowledge of His will for us, and power to carry that out.

 “Let the word of Christ dwell in you richly.” – Colossians 3:16a

 12. Having had a spiritual experience as the result of these steps, we try to carry this message to others and practice these principles in all our affairs.

 “Brothers, if someone is caught in a sin, you who are spiritual should restore them gently.
 But watch yourself, or you also may be tempted.” – Galatians 6:1

-If you’re an Evangelical Christian and you’re struggling with addiction to drugs or alcohol, today could be day to make a difference in your life by learning more about rehab.
+If you’re an Evangelical Christian and you’re struggling with addiction to drugs or alcohol, today could be the day to make a difference in your life by learning more about rehab.
 With the right treatment, recovery from addiction is possible.
 Thousands of Evangelicals across the world have overcome problems with drugs and alcohol by getting help, often from other Evangelicals.
-Please contact a dedicated recovery specialist to get answers to your questions about rehab and learn more about your options for faith-based recovery programs.
+Contact a treatment provider today to get answers to your questions about rehab and learn more about your options for faith-based recovery programs.

 Doctor of Addiction Medicine

 Dr. Bhatt has been Addiction Center's Medical Content Director for more than three years, providing his expertise to ensure quality and accuracy.

 Over 20 years of professional experience